AndreBryant/deer-game/src/lib/sprites/readme.md

   - License: Creative Commons Attribution 3.0 (CC BY 3.0)
   - Creator: [Calciumtrice](https://opengameart.org/users/calciumtrice)

-  The sprite was modified/adapted for this project (if applicable).
+  The sprite was modified/adapted for this project.

 ---